primer-io/example-web-checkout/README.md

 ### 🔑 Set up the API Key

-Grab your API Key, or create a new API Key, from the [Primer Dashboard](https://dashboard.sandbox.primer.io/developers/apiKeys).
+Grab your API Key, or create a new one, from the [Primer Dashboard](https://dashboard.sandbox.primer.io/developers/apiKeys).

 ![Dashboard API Key](./images/apikey.png)